Published on

 • Monitoring weather, cloud cover, pressure, and other meteorological indicators.

 NASA Worldview operates on desktop PCs and mobile devices, offering imagery detail where 1 pixel equals 300 meters.
-This service is best suited for viewing weather patterns and meteorological information.
+This service is best suited for viewing weather patterns and meteorological information rather than individual houses or properties.

 EOSDIS Worldview service and OpenLayers library are used to display the images.
 Imagery detail is quite high, 1 pixel = 300 meters.
 At the same time this does not allow viewing of small objects on the map - houses, roads, infrastructure in general.